surya-s06/Personal-finance-tracker/README.md

-README.md
-Create a file called:
-README.md
-and paste this:
 # Personal Finance Tracker

 A full-stack personal finance management application that helps users track income, expenses, savings, and budgets through interactive analytics and visualizations.